 The successful candidate will be required to undertake a Disclosure and Barring Service (DBS) Check under the terms of the Police Act 1997 (Part V) to an enhanced level.

 To receive an application form or for further information please contact Kayla Mackenzie on Kayla.Mackenzie@hearingdogs.org.uk or alternatively call her on 01844 348100.

 The closing date for applications is 22nd February 2020.

 Download a copy of the full job description.

 Who we are

-Assistance Dogs UK is a voluntary coalition of seven assistance dog charities that aims to promote the freedom, independence and rights of people with assistance dogs across the UK.
+Assistance Dogs UK is a voluntary coalition of eight assistance dog charities that aims to promote the freedom, independence and rights of people with assistance dogs across the UK.